 Partway through the 2014/15 academic year, I took on additional responsibilities as an ‘Associate Assistant Principal.
 This resulted in handing over the leadership of Media Studies and, by the end of the academic year, English, due to my promotion to Assistant Principal with responsibility for ‘Curriculum and Student Outcomes’.

-Leader for Media Studies and Key Stage Four English, The Chalfonts Community College (2010-2013)
+Head of Media Studies and Second in English, The Chalfonts Community College (2010-2013)